 Whether a parent has full or shared custody, no parent can simply take the children and move.
 Before a parent moves, they must notify the non-custodial parent.
 A hearing will be called to determine whether the move is appropriate for the children.
 If a judge finds that the move would be too difficult for the child or children, he or she could deny the parent.
 If a parent suddenly moves with the child, and fails to notify anyone, it could be considered kidnapping.

-If you are concerned about being misinformed and would like to ensure you have the most relevant updated information pertaining to child custody, please call a child custody lawyer, like a child custody lawyer in Collin County, TX.
+If you are concerned about being misinformed and would like to ensure you have the most relevant updated information pertaining to child custody, please call a child custody lawyer.